Olliebrown/uwstout-web-programming-base/README.md

 UW Stout Web Programming Course: HTML/JS/PHP Project Base
 =========================================================

 This project provides a base framework for running a local PHP capable server on your computer.
 It will serve all the files located in the 'public' directory and automatically refresh any browser viewing those files as you change them.
-It is meant to mimic the behavior of a real server without the complexity of installing something like apache, nginx, iis, or some other LMAP/WAMP solution.
+It will also monitor the file 'scss/index.scss' and translate it from SCSS to CSS when it is saved.
+It is primarily meant to mimic the behavior of a real server without the complexity of installing something like apache, nginx, iis, or some other LMAP/WAMP solution.
+It also helps support a modern web programming development environment and modern technologies (like node, SASS, and some of ECMA2015).

 Prerequisites
 -------------